MegaExE/Sunlight_Sensor/index.md

 Raphael Najera CENG 317 Sunlight Sensor Blog.
 -------------
+### Week 8 November 6, 2017
+*

+### Week 7 October 30, 2017
+* This week I enable the I2C Bus in my raspberry pi 3 to allow the sensor connected to your Raspberry Pi.
+I also got blinked an LED to work on my raspberry pi 3.
+* I recived the module that I was missing to complete the Student Sense Hat from the prototype lab.
+* I started to create my 30 second script video.

 ### Week 6 October 23, 2017
 * This week I set up my raspberry pi 3.